mdsol/mesos_cookbook/README.md

 * 0.19.1
 * 0.19.0

-We intend to support at most three versions of Apache Mesos including all patch releases for supported major versions.
+We intend to support at most the three latest versions of Apache Mesos including all patch releases for supported major versions.
 Ex.
 0.20.0 + 0.20.1 etc..

 Attributes
 ----------